The third lacrosse player at Duke University was just invited, indicted, a team captain.

 What programs have been crying out loud, oh, if it were only true.

-Uh this way they get blamed for everything.
+This way, they get blamed for everything.

-Now sounds like some Democrats starting to get cold feet here over the prospect of winning, or there might be something else going on.
+Now, it sounds like some Democrats starting to get cold feet here over the prospect of winning, or there might be something else going on.

 And this is a way of saying we did exist.

-You know, they they define winning by losing.
+You know, they define winning by losing.

 It was a morrow victory.

-Uh every time they lose an election, they consider it a win.
+Every time they lose an election, they consider it a win.

-It sounds to me, and I read through this whole story, like there's some in the Democratic Party who don't like this notion speaker to be Pelosi, and they don't think that it's really going to happen.
+It sounds to me, and I read through this whole story, like there's some in the Democratic Party who don't like this notion Speaker to be Pelosi, and they don't think that it's really going to happen.

 And so they're covering their bets right now by putting out the notion, well, you know, we really don't want to win anyway.